-On this trip we use Siberia Hut the first night and second nights, and Young Hut on the third night.
-If you prefer or the huts are full we can also camp out.
+On this trip, we use Young Hut the first night and Siberia Hut for the second and third nights.
+If you prefer, or the huts are full, we can also camp out.

 If native flora is your interest, the primordial plant associations will amaze you.
 Eighty per cent of the native plant species are found nowhere else in the world!
 This is an experience you will never forget.

 Pack 50-60 litre Weight 8-12kg

-This is classic New Zealand hiking which is to say the track is rough and sometimes wet.
+The Gillespie Pass guided trek is classic New Zealand hiking, which is to say the track is rough and sometimes wet.
 While there is a prepared track, it is not groomed to the level of the busier Great Walks trails.
-Sometimes the footing is unstable and hikers need to be good on their feet and be comfortable on rough or slippery ground.
-While it can be slippery you will not encounter deep mud.
-Hikers should be able to maintain a slow but steady pace uphill for an hour between rest stops.
+Sometimes the footing is unstable, and hikers need to be good on their feet, as well as be comfortable on rough or slippery ground.
+While the ground can be slippery, you will not encounter deep mud.
+Hikers should be able to maintain a slow, but steady pace uphill for an hour between rest stops.
 Each day walking is designed to be 5-7 hours.
 There is plenty of time to rest, swim, and take photos.

 Track times and distances in New Zealand can be deceiving.
 The tracks here are quite slow progress compared to other countries.
 The nature of the terrain means that you seldom get long stretches of fast travel.
 Tracks twist through the forest, there are streams and waterfalls to negotiate around, as well as steep ascents and descents.
 In the alpine, there can be loose scree or exposed drops.
 Do not be deceived into thinking that days with short mileage will be easy - the days that we travel less than 10km can be more tiring than days we travel considerably more distance.
 Call it what you want, but it is never dull!